ipRec/ipRec.github.io/xtrd.md

 You can reference other documents. <https://iprec.github.io/sipRecorder/ipRec-Giga-base>

 XTR-Daemon is a Daemon process will running in IPTap-Giga.
-It commincate with XTR-software.
+It commincate with XTR-software use network.

 * running in IPTap-Giga.
 * get network data via libpcap